Israeli PM's rival denies wrongdoing amid probe reports

 But it is an embarrassment for Gantz, a former military chief, who has made ousting Netanyahu his main message and has tried to present a squeaky clean image in the face of the long-serving leader's graft charges.

-After leaving the military, Gantz headed the Fifth Dimension, a cybersecurity company that entered talks with Israeli police over the sale of its product.
-According to Israel's state prosecutor, police may have violated acquisition laws by forgoing a tender in its dealings with the company.
+After retiring from the army, Gantz headed the Fifth Dimension, a cybersecurity company that entered talks with Israeli police over the sale of its product.
+According to Israel's statecomptroller, a governmental watchdog, the police may have violated acquisition laws by forgoing a tender in its dealings with the company.

+Israel's Justice Ministry would not confirm the media reports, saying only that documents from the state comptroller were being looked into.

 Netanyahu was charged last year with bribery, breach of trust and fraud in three cases in which he is accused of receiving lavish gifts from billionaire friends and of exchanging regulatory favors with media moguls for more palatable media coverage of him and his family.